16 hardest songs to sing | Classical Music

 This is an interesting case apart.
 Andrew Lloyd Webber's The Phantom of the Opera is from the world of musical theatre - indeed, it's arguably one the best stage musicals ever written - but it's set in the world of opera.
 This means that, to play the role of Christine, you really need an opera-trained actress - and rarely is this more evident than in the musical's title song.

 Its top note is an E6: within the reach of operatic sopranos, but not always of musical theatre performers.
 What's more, the song ends on this E6 with vibrato.
-Quite the challenge.
+Quite the challenge - and one of the hardest songs to sing, from opera or musical theatre.

 '(N0t) Getting Married Today' from Company